 The kids section is on the top floor and it has outdoor clothing, shoes, accessories (socks, gloves, etc) and gear (like scooters).
 High-quality local brands are featured, as well as international ones.
 The kids floor also has a play area, toilets, a diaper changing area, and a private area for breastfeeding.

 Good To Know: If you’re looking for alpine clothing and gear, you’ll need to walk a few stores down to Sportler Alpin, the alpine-focused branch of the Sportler chain.

 One of the best things about Bolzano is its combination of Austrian and Italian cultures.
 If you’re traveling in Italy and you’re looking for something besides pizza and pasta, you’ll be happy in Bolzano!

 You can find Italian food in the city, but you’re more likely to come across sausage, dumplings, and sauerkraut!

 We love the sausage (Italian: salsiccia; German: würstel) stand in the Piazza delle Erbe market.
 It’s usually manned by a lovely older couple who help you choose your sausage and toppings (mustard, mayo, or ketchup).

-Plop your family down at the base of the little fountain and people watch while you eat, or take your sausages to the grassy area at nearby Talvera Park.
+I plop my family down at the base of the little fountain and people watch while we eat, or we take our sausages to the grassy area at nearby Talvera Park.

 Take the Cable Car up to Soprabolzano